FergusInLondon/Commander/README.md

-# Commander
+# Commander - A Work in Progress

 Commander is a simple `systemd` enabled daemon written in Go, which listens on a Unix Domain Socket for JSON payloads expressing a *Command*.
 Commands are simply structs in Go which adhere to a specific interface and perform some lower-level action.

 Use cases for Commands include: